Juilee Decker

 Bio

-Dr. Juilee Decker (she/her) is a faculty member in the Department of History and Director of the Museum Studies program in the College of Liberal Arts.
+Dr. Juilee Decker is Director of the Museum Studies undergraduate degree program and is a faculty member in the Department of History in the College of Liberal Arts.

 Select Scholarship